Forest Hills, Queens: Development

 The development of adjacent Forest Park, a park on the southern end of Forest Hills, began in 1895.
 Starting in 1896, the landscape architecture firm of Olmsted, Olmsted & Eliot was contracted to provide a plan for the park.

+The inspiration came from the first garden city, Letchworth Garden City, started in 1903.

-In 1906 the Cord Meyer Development Company, headed by Brooklyn attorney Cord Meyer, bought abutting land made up of six farms (those of Ascan Bakus, Casper Joost-Springsteen, Horatio N. Squire, Abram V. S. Lott, Sarah V. Bolmer, and James Van Siclen).
+In 1906, the Cord Meyer Development Company, headed by Brooklyn attorney Cord Meyer, bought abutting land made up of six farms (those of Ascan Bakus, Casper Joost-Springsteen, Horatio N. Squire, Abram V. S. Lott, Sarah V. Bolmer, and James Van Siclen).
 The company then renamed the aggregate 600 acre "Forest Hills", after Forest Park.
-Single-family homes, designed by architects such as Robert Tappan and William Patterson, were constructed on these 600 acres.
+Single-family homes, designed by architects such as Robert Tappan and William Patterson, were constructed on the combined area.
 The roads of Forest Hills were laid out by 1910.
 The present-day Ascan Avenue in Forest Hills is named after Ascan Bakus.

 Margaret Sage, the founder of the Russell Sage Foundation, bought 142 acre of land from the Cord Meyer Development Company in 1908.
 This land was to be used for "Forest Hills Gardens", a development on the southern side of Forest Hills.